Remediate malicious email delivered in Office 365

 - Hard-deleted folder

 Suspicious messages are categorized as either remediable or nonremediable.
 In most cases, remediable and nonremediable messages combine equals total messages submitted.
 But in rare cases this may not be true.
 This can happen because of system delays, timeouts, or expired messages.
-Messages expire based on the Threat Explorer retention period for your organization.
+Messages expire based on the Explorer retention period for your organization.

-Unless you're remediating old messages after your organization's Threat Explorer retention period, it's advisable to retry remediating items if you see number inconsistencies.
+Unless you're remediating old messages after your organization's Explorer retention period, it's advisable to retry remediating items if you see number inconsistencies.
 For system delays, remediation updates are typically refreshed within a few hours.

-If your organization's retention period for email in Threat Explorer is 30 days and you're remediating emails going back 29-30 days, mail submission counts may not always add up.
+If your organization's retention period for email in Explorer is 30 days and you're remediating emails going back 29-30 days, mail submission counts may not always add up.
 The emails might have started moving out of the retention period already.

 If remediations are stuck in the "In progress" state for a while, it's likely due to system delays.
 It could take up to a few hours to remediate.
 You might see variations in mail submission counts, as some of the emails may not have been included the query at the start of remediation due to system delays.
 It is a good idea to retry remediating in such cases.